Brain Tumor Program

 - Surgical oncologists

-Our multidisciplinary cancer team meets weekly for a disease-specific tumor board review.
-Tumor board review involves a meeting where every patient’s case is read and discussed among a team of national experts.
-This review process ensures that all realistic treatment options are considered.
+Furthermore, our team meets weekly to conduct a disease-specific tumor board review.
+In a tumor board review, every patient’s case is read and discussed among a team of national experts at the meeting.
+The review process ensures that all realistic treatment options are considered.